LuanRT/YouTube.js/src/platform/README.md

 - `sha1hash(data: string)`: Function that takes a string and returns a SHA-1 hash of it.
 - `uuidv4()`: Function that returns a UUIDv4 string.
 - `eval(code: string, env: Record<string, VMPrimative>)`: Function to evaluate untrusted javascript script and return the result.
-- `DOMParser`: DOMParser implementation.
-Used for generating DASH manifests.
 - `fetch`: WHATWG Fetch API implementation.
 - `Headers`: Headers implementation.
 - `Request`: Request implementation.